 Complete Blood Count (CBC): CBC is a basic test that is used to check whether the numbers of various blood cell types fall within the reference ranges.
-Any abnormalities in this test could be implied as the first sign of the condition.
-Following any suspicious results, a blood smear test may eb advised, which involves examining the cells under the microscope for the presence of dysplasia (abnormal growth of the cells).
+Any abnormalities in this test could be implied as to the first sign of the condition.
+Following any suspicious results, a blood smear test may be advised, which involves examining the cells under the microscope for the presence of dysplasia (abnormal growth of the cells).

-A bone marrow test is the mainstay for diagnosis of myelodysplastic syndromes.
+A bone marrow test is a mainstay for the diagnosis of myelodysplastic syndromes.
 During the procedure, the liquid bone marrow is obtained from the pelvic or breastbone using a hollow needle, in a process known as bone marrow aspiration.
 Subsequently, a solid piece of the bone marrow is also removed, in a process known as bone marrow biopsy.
-The samples obtained are tested in many ways to diagnose the condition, monitor the response to treatment and provide information about the prognosis of the condition.
+The samples obtained are tested in many ways to diagnose the condition, monitor the response to treatment, and provide information about the prognosis of the condition.
 Listed are the tests performed on the bone marrow samples.

 According to the French American British (FAB) system, the different stages of myelodysplastic syndromes include:

 The treatment for myelodysplastic syndrome predominantly involves managing the symptoms and slowing the disease progression.
 People with no symptoms are monitored regularly to see if the disease progresses.